 Fight the urge to keep to yourself, and find a small way to connect.
 This can really improve your outlook and possibly even start a new friendship.

-Self Care Ideas - Physical Health
+Self Care Ideas for moms – Physical Health & Fitness

 1 - Go for a walk in nature